gianlucaborello/cassandradump/README.rst

                             import data from the specified file
       --keyspace KEYSPACE   export a keyspace along with all its column families.
                             Can be specified multiple times
+      --exclude-cf EXCLUDE_CF
+                            when using --keyspace, specify column family to exclude.
+Can be specified multiple times
       --no-create           don't generate create (and drop) statements --no-insert           don't generate insert statements
       --password PASSWORD   set password for authentication (only if